programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 2 Jupyter notebooks to help you follow the lesson code step by step:

 - `nbt.ipynb`
-- `nbt-marcxml.ipynb`: an alternative notebook that uses the sample MARC XML file as input.
+- `nbt-from-marcxml.ipynb`: an alternative notebook that uses the sample MARC XML file as input.

 ### Script